 Circumcision for Children – Getting Circumcised Before Adolescence

-Circumcision is usually done in the first few weeks after the birth of your boy.
-The procedure is also routinely done for older boys at Pollock Clinics.
-Your primary care doctor may refer you to our clinic for circumcision for your boy but your doctor does not need to make a referral for you.
-You can call us directly at 604-717-6200 or use our Contact form.
+Circumcision routinely done for older boys at Pollock Clinics.
+Your primary care doctor may refer you to our clinic for circumcision but your doctor does not need to make a referral for you.
+You can call us directly at 604-717-6200 or use our Contact Form.

 If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinics, you may choose to first book a consultation for your son before you choose to book the circumcision.
 To arrange a consultation with our doctors please call 604-717-6200.